scylladb/scylladb-docs-homepage/manual/stable/_sources/features/cdc/cdc-streams.rst.txt

     (6 rows)

-Therefore there is no global time ordering between all writes in the CDC log; you only get time-based ordering within a stream, for each stream.
+Therefore, there is no global time ordering between all writes in the CDC log; you only get time-based ordering within a stream, for each stream.